kampersanda/xcdat/README.md

 ## API

-Xcdat can be used by including `xcdat.hpp`.
+Xcdat can be used by including only the header `xcdat.hpp`.

 ### Trie dictionary types

-The two dictionary types are difined.
+The two dictionary types of specialization of class `xcdat::trie` are difined:

 - `xcdat::trie_8_type` is the trie dictionary using standard DACs [9] using 8-bit integers for elements.
 - `xcdat::trie_7_type` is the trie dictionary using pointer-based DACs [2] using 7-bit integers for elements.